 Take the buckets from the stall, dump them, give them a twice-around with a scrub brush, and refill.

-This step comes last because there’s no sense in putting clean water buckets into a stall only to mess them up again while cleaning or adding bedding.
+This step comes last in the stall-cleaning routine because there’s no sense in putting clean water buckets into a stall only to mess them up again while cleaning or adding bedding.
 (It also comes last because it is my least favorite horse-care task.)

 A thoroughly clean stall makes for a healthier home for your horse and a more pleasant barn for you.
 This whole stall-cleaning process should only take you 15 to 20 minutes in the beginning, which is not a lot of time to invest in your horse’s health.